What is Urinary Tract Infection?

 Risk Factors of Urinary Tract Infection

-- Anatomy.
 The distance between the anal opening and urethra is shorter in women than men, which gives a shorter length for the bacteria to travel up the bladder.
+This is one of the reasons for the development of Bladder or urine infection symptoms.

-- Sexual activity.
 Changing sexual partners frequently, having a new sexual partner increases one's chances of contracting a UTI.
 Sexually active women are at a higher risk of UTIs than women who are not sexually active.
+They may even develop Bladder or urine infection symptoms.

-- Certain kinds of birth control.
 Women using diaphragms and spermicides for birth control are more susceptible.
+Bladder or urine infection symptoms are also possible due to this.

 The risk of UTIs are immense, therefore you need to diagnose it.
 For diagnosis, your urine sample is tested.
 If you have ever dealt with chronic or recurrent UTI, you will know the feeling.
 The symptoms are always almost similar and require medical intervention post-diagnosis.
 Your doctor will prescribe a urine culture test to know the bacteria and prescribe correct antibiotic urinary tract infection treatment in cases with a high white blood cell count outside of the normal range in your urine routine.
 Your doctor may also want to rule out kidney stones and other infectious diseases.